Role of the school in protecting your child from abuse

 If you suspect that a child is being abused, you should report it to police or local social services.
 If you work in a school, you should tell the designated teacher responsible for child protection.
 They will take suitable action based on procedures set out by the local authority and local safeguarding children board, notifying the authorities where it is required.

-Once the authorities are notified, they will decide the best way to proceed.
+Once the authorities are notified, they will decide on the best way forward.
 The school's role is then limited.
 School staff will not take part in an investigation, though they may be called on to provide information.
 They may also be asked to provide additional support for the child or young person.

 To discuss concerns about child abuse contact:

 Preventing inappropriate relationships at school

 Sexual relationships with under 16s are against the law, but it’s also an offence for an adult to have a sexual relationship with someone under 18 if the adult occupies a ‘position of trust’ with that young person.

 This covers, for example, relationships between members of school or college staff and students.
 It applies as long as the young person is under 18, even if they are over the age of legal consent – though there are some defences which can apply in limited circumstances.